 Eduardo, the young Cuban photographer guiding our merry band of five is shouting at the sky behind me in Spanish.
 Seconds later, a set of keys drop into his hands.
 He smiles.
 “She’s inviting us into her home.
 Do you want to go?”
 I look up but the “she” he’s speaking of has already disappeared from the balcony.
-All I knew was that a local was inviting us into her home.
+All I know is a local is inviting us into her home.
 How great is that?
 It takes us less than two seconds to say yes before climbing her narrow steps to the third floor.

 I’ve learned in my short time in Cuba that it’s not unusual for complete strangers to invite you into their homes.
 The people are gracious and as curious about Americans as we are about them.

 At the top of the stairs, a short, squat woman in her mid-seventies greets us.
 Her name is Maria Therésa.
 She wears tattered striped shorts and a rumpled knit sweater with the sleeves pushed up to her elbows.
 It’s 60 degrees in Havana, chilly by Cuban standards, and her arms are sprinkled with goosebumps.
 Her short salt and pepper hair is wavy and disheveled and one eye doesn’t open as wide as the other like a pirate.

 With a big smile, she motions for us to follow her down a dim corridor to her tiny 75 square foot apartment—her home for over 20 years.
 Through Eduardo, we tell her our names, that we are a group of photographers visiting Cuba with the Santa Fé Photographic Workshops, where we live etc., all the usual pleasantries that are exchanged in such situations.

 We learn that Maria Therésa is a mother of two and lives alone.
 Her son passed away years before and her daughter lives in Miami, though she hasn’t heard from her in two years.
 She doesn’t mention a husband.